Essay Version 2.0

 We, the people of the United States, brought forth this political result as we unconsciously tolerated for decades the slow decline of ethical and other reasoning in our own lives, in our media, and in the functioning of our government.
 We did this because we were intensely focused on benefiting ourselves.
 It is our natural right and our fundamental good to be intensely focused on our own benefit.
 However, we worked so hard to embrace the American dream of prosperity and to leverage every new service and technology to our personal benefit that we forgot the important truth that the personal virtue of our human character cannot be purchased like a happy meal from McDonald's.
 We forgot that the fullness of justice cannot be secured and delivered to our front door like a pizza.
 It is not possible to subscribe to a cheap online service that allows us to download our personal integrity from the Internet.
-The high standard of what it means to be a functioning citizen was sold out decades ago for a discount in a shopping mall.
+The highest standards of what it means to be a functioning citizen were sold out decades ago for a discount in a shopping mall.
 By vigorously following our natural human instinct to benefit ourselves in the context of historically unprecedented prosperity, we inured ourselves against the harsh truth that bringing forth the best of the justice and virtue of our own living, which cannot be delivered to us in our role as passive consumers, still takes attentive daily work.
 A citizen cannot have an intelligent perspective on the justice and virtue associated with the proper governance of a nation if she does not develop the persistent habit of considering the justice and virtue associated with her own character as it relates to the management of her private living and public life.